matiasraisanen/htbc-training-schedule/README.md

 # HTBC Training Schedule

-Training Schedule App for HTBC Thaiboxing Club.
+Training Schedule App for Helsinki Thaiboxing Club.
 App is in no way affiliated with the aforementioned club, but rather developed independently.
 Built for Android.

 ## Development